Codeception/Codeception/docs/06-ReusingTestCode.md

 ```
 As you see, you can freely change markup of your login page, and all the tests interacting with this page will have their locators updated according to properties of LoginPage class.

 But let's move further.
 A PageObject concept also defines that methods for the page interaction should also be stored in a PageObject class.
-It now stores passed instance of Actor class.
+It now stores a passed instance of an Actor class.
 An AcceptanceTester can be accessed via `AcceptanceTester` property of that class.
 Let's define a `login` method in this class.

 ```php
 <?php